 In numerous cases students have taken it upon themselves to challenge the influence of the military in their schools: Members of School Students Against War did leafleting and other forms of protest to highlight and oppose military influence in schools in England and Scotland in 2007-8.
 More recently, in 2012 two students at Heaton Manor School in Newcastle organised pressure from students and parents after the school set up a cadet force, to which badly-behaved students were sent during lessons on Thursdays.
 The school promised a consultation, but this never happened.
 In 2013 students at a school in London didn’t cooperate with Army Reservists running a ‘team-building’ day because they felt that the presentation of the Army Reserve was too one-sided and the Reservists packed up and left at lunchtime.
 Other students have only cooperated on their terms, such as Emma, who went to a private school for sixth form, where, in order to do A-Level PE she had to join the cadet force; uncomfortable with shooting at human targets and video footage of real people, she instead fired old wooden rifles at non-human targets, and she refused to salute during marching drill.

-If you or someone you know have done something like this, or if you have any questions or comments, please get in touch with us at firstname.lastname@example.org / 020 7837 2822.
+If you or someone you know have done something like this, if you have any questions or comments, or if you would like to request a workshop or talk for your school, college, university, or group, please get in touch with us at firstname.lastname@example.org / 020 7837 2822.